 - A desk-based assessment and, where necessary, a field evaluation of archaeological assets which should be undertaken before determination of any application.
-Reference should be made to the West Sussex Historic Environment Records; and - A site wide landscape and ecological management plan to be drawn up and implemented to ensure the long-term maintenance of retained and newly created on-site habitats.
+Reference should be made to the West Sussex Historic Environment Records; and - A site wide landscape and ecological management plan that is informed by up to date ecological information to be drawn up and implemented to the satisfaction of the local planning authority to ensure the long-term maintenance of retained and newly created onsite habitats.